rdmorganiser/rdmo-docs/docs/administration/api.md

 If you request `http://$YOUR_RDMO/api/v1/?format=openapi` you get a detailed machine processable API description in JSON format.

-## API access via Curl
+## API access via `curl`

-A library with cURL commands is available for the most programming languages (Bash, Python, PHP, R, ...)
+Libraries with curl commands are available for the most programming languages (Bash, Python, PHP, R, ...)

 The following examples are written in Bash.
 RDMO's internal modules and plugins are written in Python.